 How To Learn Solidity: The Ultimate Ethereum Coding Tutorial

 This Guide will walk you step -by-step in learning Solidity.
+For a in depth exploration of solidity please check out our blockchain courses.

 The Ethereum Foundation has been shaking up the world of blockchain since the early days of the project, around late 2013 and early 2014.
 Ethereum really kickstarted the “Bitcoin 2.0” and what we think of as the “blockchain” movement, after the first big Bitcoin “bubble” up past $1000 USD on the markets got everyone’s attention.
 Ethereum is a blockchain project with a cryptocurrency, Ether, similar to Bitcoin, but Ethereum has the added feature of a (nearly) Turing- complete virtual machine language and processing capability embedded into the node implementation.